wbae912/json-test/README.md

 # Purpose

-Testing jsonb data type in PostgreSQL to store binary/complex data types as a value in database table.
+Testing json data type in PostgreSQL to store binary/complex data types as a value in database table.